 Behavioral health providers severely lack the resources and tools to measure outcomes and service effectiveness.
 Working with a range of stakeholders and experts in the field, the Kennedy Forum is identifying and advancing standardized clinical practices and evidence-based measurement tools that will improve patient care and outcomes.

-Increasing Access, Lowering Costs, and Delivering Better Outcomes Trough Coordination
+Increasing Access, Lowering Costs, and Delivering Better Outcomes Through Coordination

 People living with mental illnesses and addiction often live shorter and sicker lives because of untreated and preventable chronic illnesses.
 By promoting innovative care models and better coordination of services, the Kennedy Forum is working to ensure that patients have access to the care they need.